LucasEsca/PortFolioActualizando/README.md

 It's a website where I document my knowledge and skills in a practical way, for the moment it's only in Spanish.

+I consider it special, being my first project, in this one I can have free decision on what to do and experiment without generating problems.

 ## Additional Information

 The project was developed with Angular and Java, as a final test of a course, this version is more advanced, applying knowledge of the course in a deeper way.
 It's a version in constant development.
 The page's layout implements Bootstrap with some CSS.
 The creation and implementation of models and services uses TypeScript.
-Logic and definition of models, services and controllers utilices Java.
+For the logic and definition of models, services and controllers uses Java Logic and definition of models, services and controllers utilices Java.
 Clevercloud, for data storage, firebase for image storage, render and firebase for hosting.

 ## Environment Variables